patztablook22/shellbot/README.md

 ## Usage

-Change your working directory to what you wish to be the working directory for the Shellbot application and run
+Change your working directory to what you wish to be the working directory for the Shellbot application and run:
 ```sh
 python3 -m shellbot path/to/config.json
 ```